You can have the best business idea in the world.

 The best way to get a customer to stick around is to add sticky features to your products that make it difficult and painful for them to leave.
 (Ethically of course.)

-Software companies are really good at this.
+Software companies are really good at creating truly loyal customers.
 They often develop features where businesses become dependent on their data sources or dashboards.
 And if they leave, they lose those insights.

 Facebook is another good example.
 There are millions of users who would probably leave Facebook, but they won’t because the platform stores all of their photos.
 While they don’t say so explicitly, I’d imagine the reason they don’t allow users to download all of their Facebook photos in one simple file is that they see pictures as a sticky feature.
 They know people won’t delete their accounts because they store so many family memories.